okeeffed/developer-notes/manual/Design-Patterns/Mediator.md

 In this example, we will have a `ConcreteMediator` that will ensure certain `Participants` receive a message based on the `Participant` sending the `Broadcast`.

+We will use the mediator to ensure messages sent from the `FirstParticipant` is broadcasted to both `FirstParticipant` and `SecondParticipant` while messages from the `SecondParticipant` are only reached by the `FirstPartiicpant` and not itself.

 The abstract `Participant` class in this example is the `Colleague` and the subclasses are the `ConcreteColleague` classes.

 ```typescript